 - Cost-benefit analysis and RIAS: Performing a thoughtful and thorough cost-benefit analysis of a regulation or policy proposal

-- Provide training courses on measuring administrative burdens, benefits and costs of regulation
+- Training and guidance: Providing training courses on measuring administrative burdens, benefits and costs of regulation

 - Stakeholder identification: Identifying key stakeholders and their motivations

-- Make recommendations on how to establish a public governance structure to support good regulation and decision making
+- Regulatory policy analysis: Making recommendations on how to establish a public governance structure to support good regulation and decision making